CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 Some Kubernetes environments may require you to customize the configuration for the PostgreSQL Operator installer.
 The below provides a guide on the common parameters that require modification, though this may vary based on your installation.
 For a full reference, please visit the [Installation]({{< relref "/installation/_index.md" >}}) section.

-If you already attempted to install the PostgreSQL Operator and that failed, the easiest way to clean up that installation is to delete the [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) that you attempted to install the PostgreSQL Operator into. **Note: This deletes all of the other objects in the Namespace, so please be sure this is OK!**
+If you already attempted to install PGO and that failed, the easiest way to clean up that installation is to delete the [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) that you attempted to install the Postgres Operator into. **Note: This deletes all of the other objects in the Namespace, so please be sure this is OK!**

 To delete the namespace, you can run the following command: